virtualous/blog-v3/_posts/2016-07-22-jekyll-page-build-errors.md

 Remove all the content from ``page.html`` in **_layouts** folder.
 Now push the changes to see the errors are solved.

 **Step 3:**
 Do the same for ``post.html``.
 If you observe an error then move to step 4.
 If the error is gone then revert the changes and target ``posts.html``.
 Now remove ``{% raw %}{{ contents }}{% endraw %}`` from ``post.html`` and push changes.
 If you get no error then the problem is with posts.
 You should check individual posts.
-If you receive an error then posts are alright but something in the post layout is wrong.
+If you receive an error then posts are alright but something in the post layout is not right.

 Do similar process for all the content in your post layout till you get no error and then once you come down to an element which is wrong, see why that is happening.